- How much does adding a teenager to your car insurance policy cost?

 - Some states allow car insurance companies to require you to list teens with driving permits – even those who are not yet licensed – on your insurance policy: Illinois, Indiana, Maryland, New York, North Carolina, Ohio, Pennsylvania, Virginia and West Virginia.

-- Even if your state has no age restrictions on titling a car, teen drivers younger than 18 are unlikely to find insurance on their own.
+- Even if your state has no age restrictions on titling a car, teen drivers younger than 18 are unlikely to find insurance independently.
 It’s a contract, and teens are not old enough to sign one.
-That means that you would have to also sign the teen liability insurance policy if your child is younger than 18.
+You must also sign the teen liability insurance policy if your child is younger than 18.

 What discounts are available to teen drivers?